DiscipleTools/DT_DOCS/Disciple_Tools_Theme/development/dev_how_to_add_translation.rst

 On the far right side of each row, there are a few icons that can be used to sort the list.

 The ``A`` icon means "automatic translation" when highlighted will be set to orange in colour and means that the *string* was automatically translated.
 When you make a change to the string, the ``A`` will be unset.
+When you review a string that was marked as translated automatically, please untick the orange ``A`` icon to indicate that the string is correct.

 The ``Comments`` icon (represented by the speech bubbles icon) indicates if a comment has been written by any translators relating to this *string*.
 If you have a question or comment to make about the string, click the ``Comments`` icon and write your comment (or question) in the popup window.
 Your comment will be sent to the main editor for the language project who will reply ASAP, if needed.